teragrid/dgrid/README.md

 ## Install

-To download pre-built binaries, see our [downloads page](https://dgrid.network/downloads).
+To download pre-built binaries, see our [downloads page](https://teragrid.network/downloads).

 To install from source, you should be able to:

-`go get -u github.com/teragrid/dgrid/cmd/dgrid`
+`go get -u github.com/teragrid/teragrid/cmd/teragrid`

-For more details (or if it fails), [read the docs](https://dgrid.readthedocs.io/en/master/install.html).
+For more details (or if it fails), [read the docs](https://teragrid.readthedocs.io/en/master/install.html).

 ## Resources

-### Dgrid Core
+### Dgrid <-> Teragrid Core

-All resources involving the use of, building application on, or developing for, dgrid, can be found at [Read The Docs](https://dgrid.readthedocs.io/en/master/).
+All resources involving the use of, building application on, or developing for, teragrid, can be found at [Read The Docs](https://teragrid.readthedocs.io/en/master/).
 Additional information about some - and eventually all - of the sub-projects below, can be found at Read The Docs.

 ### Sub-projects